Suggestions for Grooming Your Cat

 When the bath is ready, bring your cat into the room and shut the door - you don't want a soapy cat running around the house!
 You may want to put cotton balls in your cat's ears to help keep water out.
 Then, gently lower into the water and reassure with soothing words and constant physical contact.

 Gently wet the fur with a cup or wet flannel, but don't pour it directly onto your cat's head or try to submerge them.

 Once you start washing your cat they might object by howling.
 Don't worry, this is entirely normal and your cat is fine, just a little unnerved.

 Gently lather shampoo into the fur, being careful around the face, ears and eyes.
 When you have finished shampooing, rinse the fur thoroughly as any residue may irritate their skin.
 If you're using a detachable showerhead to rinse your cat keep it close to the body to minimise noise and spray.

 Wrap up warm

 Cats scratch to keep their claws in trim, but you'll need to help out too.
-Make sure you get your cat used to it while she's young and it'll be easier in the long-term.
+Make sure you get your cat used to it while young and it'll be easier in the long-term.